Nicaraguan Girl’s Hospital Bill Remains Unpaid

 ″We keep telling Children’s (Hospital) we are sorry, we have no financial means to pay the bill,″ he said. ″We sent all the bills to the White House.″

-Reilly, now deputy chief of mission at the U.S. Embassy in Bern, Switzerland, told the Tribune he had been given the impression the hospital might waive the bill.
-He also denied telling Rizo the White House would pay it.
+Reilly, now deputy chief of mission at the U.S. Embassy in Bern, Switzerland, denied telling Rizo the White House would pay it.

-Later, Reilly called the Tribune back and said a ″confidential″ arrangement had been worked out between the White House and Children’s several years ago, but that the hospital official involved is no longer employed there.
+Later, Reilly called the Tribune and said that an arrangement had been worked out between the White House and the hospital but that a hospital official involved in the deal was no longer employed there.